Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 # Be a Balanced Idealist
 ### Hey 👋 I'm Andrew

-I run [Velnota](https://velnota.com) and [Donate Anything](https://donate-anything.org/), a social media site about creating ideas and expanding upon them and a donation/recycling online service for the sake of laziness.

 This README and repository details:
 - My monthly quote
 - My thoughts ([go to the repository](https://github.com/Andrew-Chen-Wang/Andrew-Chen-Wang))